shriprem/FWDataViz/README.md

 * Check the _Default Background_ box to render the fixed-width fields with just the text colors while suppressing the background colors of the theme styles.

 * Check the _Show Calltip_ box to display the _Cursor Position Data_ in a calltip within the editor, right below the current cursor position.
-This option will be useful during presentations and other situations when there is a need to avoid an additional glance towards the side panel to view the same _Cursor Position Data_.
+The calltip will be useful during presentations and other situations when there is a need to avoid an additional glance towards the side panel to view the same _Cursor Position Data_.

+  > :bulb: To display the calltip text in bold, check the option for _**Use DirectWrite**_ in Notepad++ _Settings » Preferences » MISC._

 * Check the _Trim Field Copy_ box to automatically ignore the left or right padding characters when copying a field.
 For more information, see: [Field Copy](https://github.com/shriprem/FWDataViz/blob/master/docs/field_copy_paste.md#field-copy).